 What are aerosols?

 They play an important components of Earth’s climate system.
 There are several classifications of atmospheric aerosols but the most widely used is according to their size.
 They range in size from the smallest superfine mode, with diameters of a few nanometers (nm), to large coarse mode particles, with diameters to more than 100 micrometers (μm) or more.
 Between the superfine and the coarse mode particles are the fine mode particles, with diameters ranging from 0.1 mm to a few um (Seinfeld, 1986).
 In polluted conditions, they are often denoted as particulate matter (PM): e.g. PM10 referring to the dry mass of particles with a diameter less than 10 um.

 How are aerosols produced?

 - a direct emission resulting from dispersion of material at the Earth’s surface (e.g. sea spray aerosol from sea surface or waves, dust from desert outbreak – See an example of dust transport next to the Death Valley park (USA) – , biomass burning aerosol, volcanic ash, primary organic aerosol, industrial debris);

-- or an indirect emission from atmospheric chemical reactions due for example by precursor trace gases (e.g. sulfates, nitrates, ammonium salts, secondary organic aerosol), or condensation or coagulation processes.
+- or an indirect emission from atmospheric chemical reactions due for example by precursor trace gases (e.g. sulphates, nitrates, ammonium salts, secondary organic aerosol), or condensation or coagulation processes.

 The total aerosol mass is dominated by natural processes at the surface, in particular sea spray aerosol and desert dust.
 However, anthropogenic emissions (e.g. industries, vehicles, agriculture, wildfires etc…) of both primary particles and precursor gases greatly increases the total aerosol load and can locally outweigh the natural aerosols (Andreae and Rosenfeld 2008).